-Why the COVID-19 Vaccine Needs to Be Kept So Cold (& What This Means for Its Availability)Dec.
+Why Some COVID-19 Vaccines Need to Be Kept So Cold (& What This Means for Availability)Dec.
 3, 2020 - Katie McCallum

 "The Pfizer COVID-19 vaccine must be stored at ultra-low freezing temperatures, about -100 degrees Fahrenheit.
 This temperature falls well below what's found in a standard freezer," explains Dr. John Cooke, medical director of the RNA Therapeutics Program at Houston Methodist.
 "In fact, the type of freezers needed to store this vaccine long-term aren't ones you'll find in a doctor's office, drug store or even most hospitals.
 The Moderna COVID-19 vaccine also needs to be kept frozen for long-term stability, but it can be kept in a standard refrigerator in a clinic for a few weeks."